puppetlabs/trapperkeeper-webserver-jetty9/README.md

 * `:target-path`: The targeted prefix of a proxy request.
 Only returned for endpoints of type `:proxy`.

-The schema for the various types of endpoints can be viewed [here](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/src/puppetlabs/trapperkeeper/services/webserver/jetty9_core.clj#L71-L96).
+The schema for the various types of handler maps can be viewed [here](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/src/puppetlabs/trapperkeeper/services/webserver/jetty9_core.clj#L71-L96).

 There is also a version that takes one argument, `[server-id]`, which specifies which server for which you want to pull the endpoints.
 If this parameter is absent, the endpoints will be